 They spent the tour worried about the vague threats made by religious fanatics on the group’s safety.
 They were less worried about the people in the Bible Belt burning their records on huge bonfires.
 “They had to buy them to burn them,” Ringo reasoned.
 Their nerves were frayed to the snapping point by August 19, when they played the tour’s sole show in the South — Memphis, Tennessee.
 Part-way through the show, a cherry bomb was lobbed onstage.
 The resulting gunshot-like sound stopped their hearts as they all swiveled their heads to look at John, expecting him to crumple to the stage.

 By the time they played their last concert at Candlestick Park in San Francisco on August 29, even the pro-live music and consummate showman Paul McCartney agreed that it couldn’t go on like this.
 The decision had quietly been reached among the four of them during the tour’s waning days.
 They knew the Candlestick show was a special occasion, even if no one else did.
-They took pictures of themselves with their personal cameras on the ad hoc stage at second base, asked their press officer to make a tape recording of the show, and changed the final song in the setlist from “I’m Down” to “Long Tall Sally,” their traditional closer from the halcyon days of ’64, when concerts were fun.
+They took pictures of themselves with their personal cameras on the ad hoc stage at second base, asked their press officer to make a tape recording of the show, and nostalgically changed the final song in the setlist from “I’m Down” to “Long Tall Sally,” their traditional closer from the halcyon days of ’64, when concerts were still fun.
 No formal announcement was made, but they never played for a paying audience again.
 As their airplane lifted off out of San Francisco, George Harrison reclined his seat, took a big swig of his drink, and said with palpable relief, “That’s it…I’m not a Beatle anymore.”

 Not quite.
 But he would certainly be a very different kind of Beatle from this point on.
 With the outdated plan for three singles, two albums, and a film per annum now in tatters, their schedule opened up again.
 Two lengthy breaks in one year from the pressures of Beatle life was something they had never experienced.
 They were delighted at the beginning of the year…now they were genuinely worried about growing bored.